South Carolina Outdoors

 INITIAL ISSUE

-The conversation began with a discussion about the organization’s website needing a make-over.
+The conversation began with a discussion about the organization’s website needing a makeover.
 Also occurring simultaneously, but not within the original scope of this project, was that membership in this all-volunteer organization was declining.
-At that time, it was believed an updated website would be the fix.
+At that time, an updated website was believed to be the fix.

-What evolved during talks with the website committee was that the true need of the members was for more exposure and more customers or visitors.
+What evolved during talks with the website committee was that the actual need of the members was for more exposure and more customers or visitors.

 SOLUTION

-The project pivoted to the design and development of a new consumer-facing website focused on the customer’s journey and away from one devoted to the members.
-To bulk up the website content, public facilities – parks, fishing piers and boat ramps, along with waterfalls – were encouraged to be part of the listings so as to provide consumers with as many reasons and places to get outdoors as possible.
-Another feature allowed member e-brochures to be added so consumers could download those of interest.
+The project pivoted to designing and developing a new consumer-facing website focused on the customer’s journey and away from one devoted to the members.
+To bulk up the website content, public facilities – parks, fishing piers, boat ramps, and waterfalls – were encouraged to be part of the listings to provide consumers with as many reasons and places to get outdoors as possible — another feature allowed member e-brochures to be added so consumers could download those of interest.

-A section of the site would be devoted to the membership and contain a list of members and member benefits and how to join.
-Additionally, members could now login, renew their dues, register for the annual conference, update listings and add events to the calendar along with specials or offers.
+A section of the site would be devoted to the membership and contain a list of members, member benefits, and how to join.
+Additionally, members could now log in, renew their dues, register for the annual conference, update listings and add events to the calendar along with specials or offers.

 BENEFIT

-The organization now has a fresh, new look developed in conjunction with strong committee and board support.
+The organization has a fresh, new look developed with strong committee and board support.
 The site serves as the primary marketing tool for new and returning members.
-A rack brochure was also created to match the new brand identity and is being distributed at state and regional welcome centers.
+A rack brochure was also created to match the new brand identity and is being distributed at the state and regional welcome centers.

-An easy-to-implement statewide PR campaign announcing the new website was also produced by our team for the organization’s use.
+Our team also produced an easy-to-implement statewide PR campaign announcing the new website for the organization’s use.

 EVOLVING ISSUES